Clarifai/old-docs/portal-guide/model/model-types.md

 Example Use Case:

-e created a model for a large resale retailer looking to find and remove listings for illegal objects and substances across thousands of listings with UGC data.
-A detection model allows that retailer to quickly find listings that breach their contract, and remove them from the site.
+A large retailer looking to find and remove listings for illegal objects and substances across thousands of listings that include user-generated data.
+A detection model allows the retailer to quickly find listings that are in violation of their community rules, and remove them from the site.

 ## Detection

 Given a scenario, allows a user to find an object or image.
 Requires bounding box data | “The giraffe is located at xyz point in the image”

+Detection models only apply to visual models.

 ## Embedding